Perils of Parallelism: Transaction Fee Mechanisms under Execution Uncertainty: Contingent Transactions

+Our impossibility is an \emph{economic} statement: under the budget $\gaslimit$, the scheduler cannot zero out both risks at once.
+The natural follow-up question is \emph{why} the scheduler cannot spend some extra effort to figure out which contingent objects get used and price them exactly.
+The rest of this section answers that with a \emph{computational} argument: deciding object usage is essentially as hard as running the transaction itself, so there is no cheap shortcut.
+This is what makes the trade-off fundamental rather than an artifact of a weak scheduler, since no scheduler can predict usage without execution.

-\paragraph{Object Usage Machine and complexity.} To make the hardness statement precise, we prove that there are no ``short-cuts'' to verifying contingency in general case.
+\paragraph{Object Usage Machine and Complexity.} To make the hardness statement precise, we prove that there are no ``short-cuts'' to verifying contingency in general case.
 Put differently, asserting whether an object declared by a transaction is used is sequential, when considering a general transaction specified in a Turing-complete language.
 We proceed with the required technicalities. \cref{def:OUM} formalizes an abstract machine that determines whether a transaction uses a given object. \begin{definition}[Object Usage Machine (OUM)] Given transaction $\tx$, an initial state $\state$, an object $\object$, and a gas limit $\gaslimit$, the \emph{Object Usage Machine} executes $\tx$ on $\state$, and, if $\object$ is accessed before $\gaslimit$ gas is used, then the machine halts and outputs $\accept$.
-Otherwise, the machine halts when the gas budget is exhausted and outputs $\reject$. \end{definition} We define a natural decision problem building on \cref{def:OUM}. \begin{definition}[Object Usage Decision Problem (OUDP)] Given $\left(\object,\tx,\state,\gaslimit\right)$ where the gas limit $\gaslimit$ is specified in unary, does the OUM output $\accept$? \end{definition}
+Otherwise, the machine halts when the gas budget is exhausted and outputs $\reject$. \end{definition}

+We define a natural decision problem using \cref{def:OUM}. \begin{definition}[Object Usage Decision Problem (OUDP)] Given $\left(\object,\tx,\state,\gaslimit\right)$ where the gas limit $\gaslimit$ is specified in unary, does the OUM output $\accept$? \end{definition}

 If a method to \emph{efficiently} decide \cref{def:OUDP} on any general input exists, then it could be utilized by schedulers to quickly verify contingency.
 To understand what efficiency means in our case, note that for the performant protocols considered, block-time is strictly lower than the highest possible block execution time given the protocol's per-block gas limit and its reference hardware specifications.
 Thus, the minimal efficiency requirement entails \emph{at least} verifying contingency in sub-polynomial time with respect to gas.